BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 Increase superbadass to ultimate badass (AKA Raid) from 10% to 20% TVHM (currently not in game)

-#
+## Other sutff

 I'm pretty sure once we get the new raid boss, the part of "superbadass -> raid" will become active, but we'll see.

-#
+## Future Ideas

-Future idea - increase all spawns to make ultimate badass 75%+ and "Raid" 50%.
+Increase all spawns to make ultimate badass 75%+ and "Raid" 50%.
 Daddy has the belt in hand.
 And he is not taking no for an answer.

 #

-Future idea - normal enemies can jump into pods and evolve.
+Normal enemies can jump into pods and evolve.
 IE a tink can jump into a pod and evolve into a badass tink.
 Tink's have turrets, so idk how that would interact. that'd be a lot of work, but a lot of fun.
 Certain enemies wouldn't be able to evolve such as goliaths, bosses, mini-bosses, etc. imagine you're just running and gunning, then a normal enemies just upgrades.

-#

-Extra Random Information
+## Raid Information

 One interesting thing to note is that after super badass, the game says SuperToRaid for the final evolution stage.
 In BL2, it was a 3 step process: